How to Apply for Unemployment Benefits

 Gather the required documents/information

 Before contacting the appropriate agency, gather the information that might be required of you during the application process.
-This usually includes the normal identifying information like social security number or driver’s license number, but can also include dates and contact information of former employment, your earnings for the past two years, or the Federal ID number for the former employer (found on your W-2 tax form).
-You should also have handy the bank account information for the account where you would like your money deposited, since many states offer direct deposit for unemployment benefits.
+This usually includes the normal identifying information like social security number or driver’s license number, but can also include dates and contact information of former employment, your earnings for the past two years, and the Federal ID number for the former employer (found on your W-2 tax form).
+You should also have handy the bank account information for the account where you would like your money deposited, since most states offer direct deposit for unemployment benefits.

 Apply immediately with the unemployment insurance program for the state where you worked since it can take 2-3 weeks for the payments to start.
 After you find your state agency, you may be able to apply online or over the phone, depending on the state’s rules.